mdnogueira/azure-docs.pt-pt/articles/cdn/cdn-custom-ssl.md

 ## <a name="enabling-https"></a>Ativar HTTPS

-Para ativar HTTPS, siga estes passos:
+Para ativar HTTPS, um domínio personalizado, siga estes passos:

 ### <a name="step-1-enable-the-feature"></a>Passo 1: Ativar a funcionalidade